Ruth Hawe is a writer and her novel is available in e-book and paperback.

-Holy Cow: a novel by Ruth Hawe
+From the back page of Holy Cow – a novel by Ruth Hawe:

 The most beautiful and eloquent passages in the novel come from Brian, who is a genuinely selfless, romantic hero.
 With astonishing self disclosure, and deep introspection, Daisy reveals her vulnerability.